300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- The six most important stars of Buddies appeared in all 236 episodes.
-Who’s the following most common character to seem within the present?
+- The six primary stars of Mates appeared in all 236 episodes.
+Who’s the subsequent most common character to seem within the present?

-- By which 12 months did the unique UK model of The Workplace air?
+- Wherein 12 months did the unique UK model of The Workplace air?

-- What was legendary comedy actor Oliver Hardy’s actual first identify at start?
+- What was legendary comedy actor Oliver Hardy’s actual first title at beginning?

-- Identify the 5 substances demanded by one in all Basil Fawlty’s company to make the notorious Waldorf Salad.
+- Identify the 5 components demanded by certainly one of Basil Fawlty’s company to make the notorious Waldorf Salad.

-- Full the identify of the traditional British sitcom: Steptoe and [blank]
+- Full the title of the traditional British sitcom: Steptoe and [blank]

 - Who performed the Prime Minister, Jim Hacker, in Sure, Prime Minister?

-- What was the identify of Ronnie Barker’s character in Open All Hours?
+- What was the title of Ronnie Barker’s character in Open All Hours?

 - Who performs comedy character Alan Partridge?